project-repo/cagebreak/README.md

 a window in your existing session.
 If you run it in a TTY, it'll run with the KMS+DRM backend.
 For more configuration options, see the man pages.

+## Experimenting with Cagebreak

+Cagebreak is currently being developed under arch linux and uses the libraries as they are obtained through pacman.
+However, cagebreak should also work on other distributions given the proper library versions.

+You can build Cagebreak with the [meson](https://mesonbuild.com/) build system.
+It requires wayland, wlroots and xkbcommon to be installed.
+Note that Cagebreak is developed against the latest tag of wlroots, in order not to constantly chase breaking changes as soon as they occur.

 ## Contributing to Cagebreak

 Cagebreak is currently developed to fit the needs of its creators.
 Should you desire